baugetfa/hydroroot/doc/usage.rst

     from hydroroot.read_file import read_archi_data
     from hydroroot.main import hydroroot_flow, root_builder

-Reading the file architecture as a DataFrame
+Read the file architecture as a DataFrame and give properties related to root radius:

+- radius of the primary in meter
+- a decrease factor between root orders

 .. code-block:: python

     df = read_archi_data('data/plant-01.txt')
+    r_pr = 7e-05 # radius of the primary in m
+    beta = 0.7 # decrease factor at each order

 Building the MTG from the file, and  return the primary root length, the total length and the surface.
 The seed refer to the seed of the root generator when the MTG is not built from a file but is generated.

 .. code-block:: python

-    g, primary_length, total_length, surface, seed = root_builder(df=df, segment_length=1.0e-4)
+    g, primary_length, total_length, surface, seed = root_builder(df=df, segment_length=1.0e-4, order_decrease_factor = beta, ref_radius = r_pr)

 Some conductance data versus distance to tip